Last Updated on by Michael Brockbank

 9. Understand the Competition

 Don’t assume you’ll be overwhelmed by work as a new freelance ghostwriter.
 The pool for content creators is quite vast on the Internet.
-In fact, there are so many writers available place like Upwork are being very selective about who they allow in.
+In fact, there are so many writers available places like Upwork are being very selective about who they allow in.

 Even though the competition is vast, you can still set yourself apart and build a reputation that supersedes others.
 I’ve been told on several occasions how I am “unique” and that clients wish they could “clone” me.